KevinVegaH/Weather-App-Console-nodeJS/README.md

 remember to execute `npm install`.

-To get the climate of a place, we must do the following:
+To get the weather of a place, we must do the following:

 ### Example: